 - 1. To activate Emergency Blue Light Phone: Press the RED emergency button and phone will automatically dial Public Safety.
 Wait for the dispatcher to answer and explain the problem.
 A blue light will flash above the phone so that responding personnel can more easily locate you. - 2.
 To activate keypad: Press the black button and wait for a dial tone, dial extension number, press the black button when completed.

-To view a campus map with the locations of our emergency blue-light phones, to: http://brown.edu/go/blue-lights
+To view a campus map with the locations of our emergency brown.edu/facilities/campus-maps.

 Public Safety Technology